 Successfully complete an Eagle Scout board of review.
 In preparation for your board of review, prepare and attach to your Eagle Scout Rank Application a statement of your ambitions and life purpose and a listing of positions held in your religious institution, school, camp, community, or other organizations, during which you demonstrated leadership skills.
 Include honors and awards received during this service.
 (This requirement may be met after age 18; see below.)

 Where do I turn my paperwork in?

-You can contact the District Advancement Chair or drop off your proposal, project packet, and Eagle application to either of the following addresses.
+You can contact the District Advancement Chair or drop off your proposal, project packet, and Eagle application to of the following address or email.